 Before we even embark upon this investigation, we should first consider what an “attention” is.
 An “attention” is not yet the free initiative of a sovereign will but already something that partakes of both activity and receptivity, an activity motivated by the passivity of one’s awareness, an activity that is a reactivity: I can direct my attention only because something or someone has already made a demand upon it.
-Kropotkin’s anarcho-communism differs from both liberal political theory and from other varieties of anarchism in the way that it draws our attention to the ways in which we are always constitutionally dependent upon others; previous to the assertion of a free and autonomous will that would form mutual agreements with other free and autonomous wills, we already find ourselves needing other people and being responsible for the needs of others.
+Kropotkin’s anarcho-communism differs from both liberal political theory and from other varieties of anarchism because/as it draws our attention to the ways in which we are always constitutionally dependent upon others.
+Previous to the assertion of a free and autonomous will that would form mutual agreements with other free and autonomous wills, we already find ourselves needing other people and being responsible for the needs of others.
 In this paper, I will first consider various feminist discussions about how such dependencies and obligations structure our lives, and then consider how these non-voluntary relationships direct the voluntary associations formed within anarcho-communist society.

 That each of us is born of a mother seems too obvious to contemplate, yet this fact is almost purposefully overlooked in the early modern conception of the individual.
 Thomas Hobbes exemplifies this neglect by inviting his reader to “return again to the state of nature and consider men as if but even now sprung out of the earth, and suddenly (like mushrooms) come to full maturity without all engagement to each other.”
 Hobbes’s imagination of man as a mushroom indicates several correlated denials regarding the human genesis of birth.
 Most prominently, it positions the modern political subject as spontaneously generated, unconditioned by any previous debt or organic connection.

 Created from nothingness, this individual relates to nature not as a something living but rather as what is already dead; not through birth but through a metabolism that feeds off the decay of rotting raw material.
 In the mechanism propounded by Hobbes, human existence arises through the interplay of lifeless and inhuman forces colliding against each other, giving rise to both physical activity and human consciousness.
-In this conception, the human being becomes defined as the expression of material wills-to-power that drive the individual to strive ceaselessly to expand its own power and glory.
+In this conception, the human being becomes defined as the expression of material wills-to-power that drive the individual to strive ceaselessly to expand its [their?] own power and glory.

 Once in society, this voluntary self-assertion finds itself in competition against other wills -- a struggle that, left in its natural state, culminates in a war of all against all.
 Given the primacy of the death-driven will, Hobbes can conceive of only one solution for this quandary: motivated by its fear of death, the political subject contracts voluntary agreements with others to curb its individual violence by submitting itself to the collective violence of domination by the State.

-When we turn to feminist considerations on the nature of birth, we can distinguish a process of temporal becoming distinct from the impersonality of mechanism that produces life from the metabolic decay of death.
+When we turn to feminist considerations on the nature of birth, we can distinguish a process of temporal becoming distinct from the impersonality of a mechanism that produces life from the metabolic decay of death.
 Alongside the collision of anonymous material forces that displace each other to establish the dominance of their position, pregnancy demonstrates how two persons can share the same material substance.
 As Trish Glazebrook explains, pregnancy provides a biological counterexample to Aristotle’s physical observation that two bodies cannot occupy the same place at the same time.
 “Pregnancy is a rounding logic of self into other … the presence of one in the self.
 The womb … is the first place with which the body finds itself co-structuring.”